Mobley Hotel

 The Mobley Hotel is a historic hotel located in Cisco, Texas.
 It was the first hotel owned by Conrad Hilton, the founder of Hilton Hotels.
 It is a two-story brick building.

 History

 In 1916, Henry Mobley opened the hotel.
 Most of its guests came from the nearby railway station.
 Mobley capitalized on the local oil boom by renting out rooms for 8-hour periods coinciding with the oil fields' shift.
+The builder was a local contractor from Sweden named Albin Julius Olson.